polevaultweb/wpos3-acceptance-testing-example/README.md

 `sh run-tests.sh`

 Optionally pass `-s` to start from scratch, which removes the WordPress site and re-installs.
+You don't need this flag the first time.